 Ivan Zhao founded Notion in 2013.
 It is an all-in-one app that allows you to take notes and manage projects to improve your productivity.
 Notion was released to the public in 2015 with the goal of ending the need of having multiple productivity tools by being an all-in-one app.

 However, it wasn’t all smooth sailing for Notion.
-The project management tool unfortunately faced failure after its original release in 2015.
+The project management solution unfortunately faced failure after its original release in 2015.
 This came mainly from the fact that its original build was simply not reliable enough, leading to regular crashes.

 Faced with this predicament, Zhao and his co-founder Simon Last would relocate to Japan in an attempt to rebuild Notion – a move that turned out to be a blessing for the team.
 Rebuilding the app proved beneficial to Notion, as the team became more engrossed in making sure that the software didn’t fail as it did before.